raleighlittles/iTunesDB-Parser/README.md

 # Interested in contributing?

-If you have any iTunesDB files from the unsupported list and are willing to share, please contact me.
+If you have any iTunesDB files from the unsupported list and are willing to share, please contact me. iTunesDB files do _not_ contain any personally identifiable information.

 <a href="https://www.buymeacoffee.com/raleighlittles" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="45" width="175"></a>